-♦ RV - The Robustness Variable allows tuning for the expected packet loss on a network.
+- Compatibility Compatibility is maintained by hosts and routers taking appropriate actions depending on the versions of IGMP operating on these devices within a network.
+(Range: IGMP-Auto, Forced IGMPv1, Forced IGMPv2, Forced IGMPv3; Default: IGMP-Auto) - RV The Robustness Variable allows tuning for the expected packet loss on a network.
 A port will be removed from receiving a multicast service when no IGMP reports are detected in response to a number of IGMP queries.
 The robustness variable sets the number of queries on ports for which there is no report.
-(Range: 1-255; Default: 2) Routers adopt the robustness value from the most recently received query.
+(Range: 1-255; Default: 2)

+Routers adopt the robustness value from the most recently received query.
 If the querier's robustness variable (QRV) is zero, indicating that the QRV field does not contain a declared robustness value, the switch will set the robustness variable to the value statically configured by this command.
 If the QRV exceeds 7, the maximum value of the QRV field, the robustness value is set to zero, meaning that this device will not advertise a QRV in any query messages it subsequently sends.

-◆ QI - The Query Interval is the interval at which MLD General Queries are sent by the Querier.
-(Range: 1-255 seconds; Default: 125 seconds) An MLD general query message is sent by the switch at the interval specified by this attribute.
+• QI - The Query Interval is the interval at which MLD General Queries are sent by the Querier.
+(Range: 1-255 seconds; Default: 125 seconds)

+An MLD general query message is sent by the switch at the interval specified by this attribute.
 When this message is received by downstream hosts, all receivers build an MLD report for the multicast groups they have joined.

-QRI - The Query Response Interval is the Max Response Time advertised in periodic General Queries.
+- QRI The Query Response Interval is the Max Response Time advertised in periodic General Queries.
 The QRI applies when the switch is serving as the querier, and is used to inform other devices of the maximum time this system waits for a response to general queries.
-(Range: 10-31744 tenths of a second; Default: 10 seconds)

-◆ LLQI - The Last Member Query Interval (RFC 3810 - MLDv2 for IP) is used to configure the Last Member Query Interval for IGMP.
+(Range: 10-31744 tenths of a second; Default: 10 seconds) - LLQI The Last Listener Query Interval (RFC 3810 MLDv2 for IP) is used to configure the Last Member Query Interval for IGMP.
 This attribute sets the interval to wait for a response to a group-specific or group-and-source-specific query message.
 The overall time to wait for a response (Last Member Query Time) is the value assigned to LLQI, multiplied by the Last Member Query Count (which is fixed at 2).
 (Range: 1-31744 tenths of a second in multiples of 10; Default: 1 second)

 When a multicast host leaves a group, it sends an IGMP leave message.
-When the leave message is received by the switch, it checks to see if this host is the last to leave the group by sending out an IGMP group- specific or group-and-source-specific query message, and starts a timer.
+When the leave message is received by the switch, it checks to see if this host is the last to leave the group by sending out an IGMP groupspecific or group-and-source-specific query message, and starts a timer.
 If no reports are received before the timer expires, the group record is deleted, and a report is sent to the upstream multicast router.

 A reduced value will result in reduced time to detect the loss of the last member of a group or source, but may generate more burst traffic.

-This attribute will take effect only if IGMP snooping proxy reporting is enabled.
+This attribute will take effect only if IGMP snooping proxy reporting is enabled (see page 152).

-URI - The Unsolicited Report Interval specifies how often the upstream interface should transmit unsolicited IGMP reports when report suppression/proxy reporting is enabled.
+• URI - The Unsolicited Report Interval specifies how often the upstream interface should transmit unsolicited IGMP reports when report suppression/proxy reporting is enabled.
 (Range: 0-31744 seconds, Default: 1 second)